Dexalot/dexalot-docs/docs/tutorials/recovrmmtxn/README.md

 ### 3. Overwrite the Stuck Transaction
 Now we’re going to make a new transaction to replace the stuck one.
 We’ll customize the nonce number, so that it’s the same as the one that you just wrote down.

 a.
 Create a new transaction to replace your stuck transaction.
-Create the exact same transaction as the one that is pending, but make this one with a custom nonce, and increase the Transaction Fee.
+Create the exact same transaction as the one that is pending, but make this one with a custom nonce, and increase the **Transaction Fee**.

 ![transactionfee](/images/recovrmmtxn/txnfee.png)